freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.Context.Manager.md

 ***Implementation Note***

-To receive location updates, clients need to implement the <a href="specs/org.freesmartphone.Context/#Client">Client</a> interface
+To receive location updates, clients need to implement the [Client](specs/org.freesmartphone.Context.Client)</a> interface